Enrollment deadline for 2018 sessions is Jan. 2

-FREEHOLD, NJ – If you are already dreaming about spring time gardening, you may want to consider becoming a certified Master Gardener in 2016.
+FREEHOLD, NJ – If you are looking to turn over a new leaf in the New Year, you may want to consider becoming a certified Master Gardener in 2018.

 After completing your classroom and hands-on training, as a Master Gardener graduate you can share your knowledge by conducting garden lectures, demonstrations, school and community gardening projects, telephone diagnostic service for callers and research.